 - Diagnosis of vision problems such as nearsightedness.

 - Provide prescriptions for eyeglasses and contact lenses.

 - Treat minor eye problems.

 Typically, patients have to visit two different offices to maintain visual acuity and to undergo more sophisticated testing or procedures.
-We are proud to provide convenience while helping patients understand more about the conditions that may be affecting their eyes and the moment, or that may develop in the future based on general health.
+Our ophthalmologists are proud to provide convenience while helping patients understand more about the conditions that may be affecting their eyes at the moment, or that may develop in the future based on general health.

 Dr. Croley is an ophthalmologist that performs exams and treatment for glaucoma, cataracts, dry eye syndrome, diabetic retinopathy, and more.
 Patients may also visit our optical shop for personal assistance in choosing appropriate eyewear.
 To schedule your visit with our friendly ophthalmologist and team, call Central Florida Eye Institute today!